harsh-doshii/harsh-doshii.github.io/content/posts/ninth_post.md

 My main task today was to get the logs, just pressing "L" on the container I wanted gave me all that I ever needed!
 Also pressing "D" on pods for which you want describe was awesome!

 Along with easy navigation, there are so many commands that can be used.
-I am yet to explore a lot. k9s is an amazing productivity tool imo, the UI will really speed up k8s management
+I am yet to explore a lot. k9s is an amazing productivity tool imo, the UI will really speed up k8s management.
+I feel better with this tool in my aresnal that makes me a better SWE!